Alcohol in Iran: Islamic period

 According to Matthee, social class was also important in the assessment of alcohol consumption.
 People who drank alcohol were usually from higher social ranks, the elite (khass), whereas abstemiousness was most prevalent among the middling classes, who were simultaneously known for their piousness.
-The upper classes drunk as they believed they were entitled to, that is, enjoying alcohol as a 'right', a privilege traditionally bestowed upon the elite in Islamic lands.
+The upper classes drank as they believed they were entitled to, that is, enjoying alcohol as a 'right', a privilege traditionally bestowed upon the elite in Islamic lands.
 Abstention from alcohol belonged to the commoners, the avvam, who were unable to restrain themselves.
 The lowest social classes usually used other drugs, most prominently opium (which is not condemned in particular by the Quran or the hadiths).
 They generally used it, as Matthee explains, to while away boredom, to gain stupefaction from their troublesome lifes, and especially as a form of self-medication.

 Common people who drank in those times were associated with subcultures of subterfuge and furtiveness, Matthee explains.
 These people would usually sneak off to taverns in back-alleys of the predominantly non-Muslim inhabited parts of cities and towns, which were run by Jews and Armenians.
 Taverns in Islamic societies were widely regarded as immoral venues tied to disreputable aspects of social life, with the tavern keeper occupying "roughly the same place on the social scale as the prostitute, the overt homosexual, and the itinerant entertainer."

 Alcoholic drinks were commonly consumed amongst the elite, and Muslims often visited the taverns; however, alcohol was "formally outlawed", hence it could not operate in the reality of everyday life.
 Thus, in turn, as Matthee explains, the drinking of wine "became a metaphor for the ardent feelings of the lover for the beloved in the imaginary world of (mystical) poetry".

 Modern-day Iranian laws

-Pahlavi era (1925–1979)

-During the reign of the semi-secular monarchy of Mohammed Reza Pahlavi, alcohol was legal in selected cities and was sold in bars and pubs to adults over the age of 18.
+During the reign of the semi-secular monarchy of Mohammed Reza Pahlavi, alcohol was legal and was sold in bars and pubs to adults over the age of 18.
+The policy of alcohol ban for its Muslim population is preserved after the Iranian Revolution in 1979 while smuggling alcohol into the country is illegal.

-Islamic Republic (1979–present)

-After taking power in the Iranian Revolution in 1979, all Muslim citizens are forbidden from consuming alcohol under the laws of the Islamic Republic with some exceptions.

 Allowances for non-Muslims

 Officially recognized non-Muslim minorities are allowed to produce alcoholic beverages for their own consumption and for religious rites such as the Eucharist.
 Two of the four religious minorities guaranteed representation in the parliament (Majlis) – Armenians and Assyrians – are Christian, the former being chiefly Armenian Apostolic.

-Bringing alcohol into Iran is illegal.